The power of LLMs in software development

 Integrating the LLM was as simple as that.
 The story could end up here, but I’ll dig into implementation issues.

-The first thing is that Llama wasn't responding in a JSON-only format, but always prepending a text Here's the object with the email cleared (and other variants).
+The first thing is that Llama wasn’t responding in a JSON-only format, but always prepending text like “Here’s the object with the email cleared” (and other variants).

 Once the substring was isolated, it could easily be parsed and manipulated in JavaScript.

-While we could have thought of it at first, I hadn't predicted that the response object would not always be the same structure.
+While we could have thought of it at first, I hadn’t predicted that the response object would not always have the same structure.
 Sometimes returning the full input object with a new clearedEmail property, sometimes altering the email property.
 Or even answering with a new object containing the clearedEmail property only.

 These various behaviors add up to the blackbox of obfuscated and undebuggable dependency we’re adding to the project.